fabacab/inline-gdocs-viewer/readme.txt

 === Plugin Name ===
 Contributors: meitar
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=Inline%20Google%20Spreadsheet%20Viewer&item_number=Inline%20Google%20Spreadsheet%20Viewer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: Google Docs, Google, Spreadsheet, shortcode, Chart, data, visualization, infographics, embed, live preview, infoviz, tables
+Tags: Google Docs, Google, Spreadsheet, Google Apps Script, Web Apps, shortcode, Chart, data, visualization, infographics, embed, live preview, infoviz, tables, datatables
 Requires at least: 3.5
 Tested up to: 4.2.1
-Stable tag: 0.9.2
+Stable tag: 0.9.3
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Embeds a public Google Spreadsheet in a WordPress post or page as an HTML table or interactive chart.
+Embeds public Google Spreadsheets or Apps Scripts in a WordPress post or page as HTML tables or interactive charts, and more.

 == Description ==

-Easily turn data stored in a Google Spreadsheet into a beautiful interactive chart or graph, a sortable and searchable table, or both!
+Easily turn data stored in a Google Spreadsheet or the output of a Google Apps Script into a beautiful interactive chart or graph, a sortable and searchable table, or both, and more!
 Embed live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer).
 A built-in cache provides extra speed.

 * Update your blog post or page whenever your Google Spreadsheet changes.
 * Create beautiful interactive graphs and charts from your spreadsheet with ease.
+* Customize the table's or chart's look and feel using a powerful and flexible query language and a plethora of configuration options.
+* Show the output of any public [Google Apps Script](https://developers.google.com/apps-script/overview) that has been [deployed as a Web App](https://developers.google.com/apps-script/guides/web#deploying_a_script_as_a_web_app) on your WordPress site.
 * Embed almost any online document to view without leaving your blog.
-* Use a powerful and flexible query language and a plethora of configuration options.

 = Quick start =

-Paste the URL of your public Google Spreadsheet on its own line in your WordPress post or page, then save your post.
+Paste the URL of your public [Google Spreadsheet][https://support.google.com/docs/answer/37579?hl=en] or [Google Apps Script Web App](https://developers.google.com/apps-script/guides/web) on its own line in your WordPress post or page, then save your post.
 That's it. :) Your spreadsheet will appear in a sorted, searchable HTML table.
+Web App output will be displayed using the HTML defined by the Web App.
 See the [screenshots](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/screenshots/) for an example.

 Your spreadsheet must be shared using either the "Public on the web" or "Anyone with the link" options [(learn how to share your spreadsheet)](https://support.google.com/drive/?p=visibility_options&hl=en_US).
 Currently, private Google Spreadsheets or Spreadsheets shared with "Specific people" are not supported.
+Web Apps must be deployed with the "Anyone, even anonymous" [access permissions](https://developers.google.com/apps-script/guides/web#permissions).

 *Donations for this plugin make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=Inline%20Google%20Spreadsheet%20Viewer&item_number=Inline%20Google%20Spreadsheet%20Viewer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted). :) Thank you for your support!*